Sulpitius Pius

 Death.
 Burial.
 Miracles.

 [41] And while he was flourishing with these miracles of virtues, the glorious time of his blessed consummation arrived.
-But although his limbs, now broken with age, were failing, the burden of abstinence strengthened his afflicted and dying body; and what nature had neglected, merit confirmed.
-And so, full of days, with the time of his age completed, shining with the splendor of his merits, He dies happily. he committed his earthly limbs to the earth, and his spirit ascended on high among the heavenly choirs of Angels.
+But although his limbs, now broken by age, were failing, the burden of abstinence strengthened his afflicted and almost dead body; and what nature had neglected, merit confirmed.
+And so, full of days, with the time of his life completed, shining with the splendor of his merits, He dies blessedly. he commended his earthly limbs to the earth, while his spirit, among the heavenly choirs of angels, ascended to the heights of heaven.

-[43] Meanwhile they came to the basilica, where now the Priest of God, awaiting in glorious triumph the time of the resurrection, He is buried. lies interred with wondrous beauty, which indeed he himself had formerly built with the greatest effort.
-The body having been placed in the tomb, the entire people, unable to endure the absence of the Pastor, prostrate upon the pavement, uttered a moaning beyond human measure; so much so that not even the ministers of the church were permitted the freedom to perform their office.
-They mourned as if he were absent whom they had not lost but sent ahead; not knowing on what embassy, penetrating heaven on their behalf before the divine eyes, he was hastening to act, so that there he might intercede for the people what here he might render to those who asked in faith, there pour forth vows what here he might respond to vows.
+[43] Meanwhile they came to the basilica, where now the Priest of God, awaiting the time of the glorious triumph of the resurrection, lies buried with wondrous splendor, He is buried. which indeed he himself had once built with the greatest effort.
+The body was placed in the tomb; the entire people, unable to endure the absence of the Pastor, beyond all human measure, lay prostrate upon the pavement and gave forth lowing; to such a degree that not even the ministers of the church were permitted the freedom of fulfilling their office.
+They mourned, indeed, as for one absent whom they had not lost but had sent ahead; not knowing at all what embassy he was hastening to fulfill on their behalf, penetrating heaven in the sight of God, so that he might intercede for the people there, which here he might render to the one who asks and is faithful, there he might pour forth prayers, which here he might answer to their petitions.

 [44] He is made illustrious by miracles.
-Nor does he suffer himself to be absent from the one whom, while placed on earth, he had cherished with unceasing labor; but immediately in spirit he hastens to visit the one whom he had left in body, not in affection.
-And so immediately, by restoring health to those suffering from various infirmities, he revealed himself to be present, so that, like a light shown from heaven, or a certain ray of the sun bursting forth, he illumined the whole world with the brightness of the heavenly light: from which through all cities and villages, like wheat at threshing time brought to the threshing floors, so an immense multitude of people was gathered to the churches.
-And not only the neighboring cities but all the kingdoms of the world, as if a most brilliant flame had shone forth as on the wing of a bird, were made aware of the various miracles of healing.
-And unless the basilica itself had been enlarged for the most part, it would not have been able to receive the multitude of the sick with its capacity.
-And if I shall merit God as my guide, I wish to show yet in brief discourse some of what this excellent champion now accomplishes.
-Fittingly indeed it was named by the ancients, where these things take place, the Ship, on account of the harbor for navigation, which, as if by a certain presage of the future, this name once indicated, which divine affection now makes manifest: for this is the ship in which those who cling to it cross the sea of this world; and arrive, free, at the homeland far away, namely that of the heavenly kingdom.
-There indeed, from the threatening storms of visible and invisible evils, a harbor of refuge is provided; there, the grace of escaping from the waves and tempests of the world is granted.
-There, daily, they pour in the salt of knowledge and faith for the sick and the ignorant.
-There, through the intercession of our blessed Father, from the eternal and invisible physician, healing is freely granted to the sick.
-Through it indeed the shipwrecked and the exiled are restored to their former homeland.
+Without delay he did not suffer himself to be absent from those whom, while placed on earth, he had nourished with unceasing labor; but instantly he hastened in spirit to visit the one he had left in body, not in affection.
+And so, by suddenly restoring health to those with various infirmities, he showed himself to be present, so that, as if a light shown from heaven or a certain ray of the sun bursting forth, it illuminated the whole world with the brightness of the supernal light: from which, through all cities and villages, an immense multitude was gathered to the churches like grain to the threshing floors at harvest time.
+And not only did the renowned reputation of the diverse miracles of healing fill the neighboring cities, but all the kingdoms of the earth, as if with a winged flight, a most brilliant flame had shone forth.
+And unless the basilica itself had been largely enlarged, it would not have been able to receive in its capacity the multitude of the sick.
+And if I deserve God as my Guide, I still desire to show in brief discourse the things that the outstanding triumphant one now performs.
+Indeed, the place where these things are done has also been fittingly called Navis by its ancient predecessors, on account of a port for shipping, which, as if by a kind of presage of the future, that name once indicates which it now manifests by divine purpose: namely, this is the ship in which those who hold fast cross the sea of this age; and reach the far-distant fatherland, namely of the heavenly kingdom, free.
+There indeed, from the imminent storms of visible and invisible evils, a port of refuge is made; there from the waves and tempests of turmoil of the age the grace of escaping is bestowed.
+There daily they pour the salt of knowledge and faith upon the sick and ignorant.
+There, through the intercession of our blessed Father, from the eternal and invisible Physician, healing is freely bestowed upon the sick.
+Through it, truly, the shipwrecked and exiles are brought back to their former fatherland.

-[45] Setting aside therefore the rest, to which, as I promised above, I shall devote my effort shortly; A lamp suspended before his tomb perpetually overflows with oil. now let me speak briefly of that lamp which is suspended before the tomb of the Blessed One.
-It is reported by the ministers to have been filled with oil once, and with the holy liquid overflowing, a multitude from above pouring forth in a perpetual stream, from which many who were anointed were freed from various infirmities.
-And this is to be said not without wonder: that one evening, while the priestly company was resounding with divine hymns, suddenly a heavenly flame, striking the fuel of the lamp like a bolt of lightning, before the eyes of all provided light wondrously, and thereafter never lost its glow, so long as the fuel has been maintained by the ministry that continues to this day.
+[45] Having therefore passed over the rest, in which, as I promised above, I shall devote effort before long; A lamp suspended before his tomb continually flows with oil. let me now speak briefly about that lamp which is suspended before the tomb of the Blessed One.
+It is reported by the attendants to have been filled with oil once, and with the holy liquid overflowing, to have continually poured forth an abundance from above, from which many, anointed, have been freed from various and most infirmities.
+And this must be confessed not without wonder: that once, at the evening hour, while the priestly assembly was resounding with divine canticles, a heavenly flame, striking the wick of the lamp with the impact of lightning, before all who were watching, provided light wonderfully; and it never afterward lost its brightness so long as its fuel is supplied by the ministry maintained to this day.

-[46] With these deeds of the most illustrious man, though set forth in words unworthy of them, Epilogue. we now at the fitting time resolve to set a limit, we place our hand upon our mouth, we hasten to return inward to our conscience, and we ask in our prayers that he whom we cannot imitate may become our patron, so that we may be aided by the merits of the one whose birthday we celebrate, with his help who lives and reigns God with the Father and the Holy Spirit, through all ages of ages, Amen.
+[46] These deeds of the most illustrious man, though set forth in words unworthy of them, Epilogue. we now plan to give an end at the proper time; we place a hand upon our mouth, we hasten to return inward to our conscience, and him whom we cannot imitate we ask by our prayers to become our patron, so that we may be assisted by the merits of him whose birthday we celebrate, with his assistance, who with the Father and the Holy Spirit lives and reigns, God, for ever and ever, Amen.

 Annotation